 - Your Lead Gen won’t work

 Want to use your blog posts to capture leads?
 That’s much more difficult if your blog posts cover a wide variety of topics.
 This blog post is all about blogging.
-And that’s why I feature our Content Planner as our lead capture just below 😉
+And that’s why I feature our 90 Day Content Marketing Challenge as our lead capture just below 😉

 When your blog posts cover a wide range of topics, it’s difficult to find a lead magnet that will get your users to click – because you don’t actually know what they need help with specifically.